seattleflu/genomic-incidence-tracker/README.md

 ### D3 - React
-I'm sure we'll use D3 to render at least some of the visualisations.
+Ract hooks have vastly improved the react-d3 interface.
+We are currently writing all D3 (rendering) code for each chart inside a `useEffect` hook.
+See `src/components/table/*` for examples.

-The interface between react & D3 is/has been a source of a number of auspice bugs -- for instance, if a react update wants to change both colour and shape, then running
+The interface between react & D3 has been a source of a number of auspice bugs -- for instance, if a react update wants to change both colour and shape, then running
 ```js
 selection.style("fill", (d) => d.fill);
 selection.style("stroke", (d) => d.stroke);
 ```
 can lead to unexpected results!
 (It's even worse if transitions are happening).
-We've had much more success using a single "update" function ([example](https://github.com/nextstrain/auspice/blob/master/src/components/entropy/entropyD3.js#L57)), which acts as a single interface between react & D3.
+By using a single "update" call inside the `useEffect` hook this should be avoided.
+(Auspice class-based example [here](https://github.com/nextstrain/auspice/blob/master/src/components/entropy/entropyD3.js#L57).)

 ### Mobile